Challenge level: 5 out of 5

 |5 March - 12 March 2022||On Sale|

-We start with a day and a half of sub-zero survival preparation, acclimatisation and challenge training with our Arctic experts in Kuusamo.
-Then we transfer into the wild.
+We start with a day and a half of sub-zero survival preparation, acclimatisation and challenge training with our Arctic experts at our adventure base lodge in Kuusamo.
+Then we head into the wilderness.

-Left in the pristine middle of nowhere with our Arctic Experts and two doctors, it’s our task to navigate as a team to our finish point.
-We head our compasses North and trek together through the gorgeous Riisitunturi National Park.
-Carrying all the gear we need in sledges, we’ll snowshoe by day and make our own meals and set our own camp at night and we may even see the Northern Lights!
+Surrounded by nothing but pristine nature, we navigate as a team to our finish point, with our Arctic Experts and at least one challenge doctor on hand every step of the way.
+We head our compasses North and trek together through a serene, snowy wonderland.
+Pulling all the gear we need in sledges, we’ll snowshoe by day and make our own meals and set our own camp at night and we may even see the Northern Lights!

-We’ll also learn literal life lessons, like making meals sufficient to survive in the cold, a fire without matches and navigating with a map and compass in the snow.
+We’ll also learn literal life lessons, like making a campfire and cooking meals sufficient to survive in the cold and navigating with a map and compass in the snow.

 COVID-19 - keeping you safe